HsuYJ/key/README.md

 # key.js
-A tiny JavaScript library for keyboard key maping.
+A tiny JavaScript library let you bind function to keyboard.

 ## About key values
 Key.js is using the API KeyboardEvent.key to detect which key is pressing/releasing.<br />